Last Updated: June 22, 2026

 Work on demand forecasting

 For apparel companies, seasonality is key and often depends on the area’s climate.
-Current weather patterns may help determine when inventory is introduced.
+Current weather patterns may help determine when to introduce inventory.
 The marketing strategy may need a few tweaks to avoid pushing coats while steamy summer temperatures linger.

 For a roadmap, research competitors.
 Figure out when top competitor promotions start and decide if it’s more strategic to follow their lead or take a pause.
 If you need a direct example, look at the impending pumpkin spice latte battle between rivals Starbucks and Dunkin’.